yajiex/Reading-notes-for-Professional-JavaScript-for-Web-Developers/chapter_14_scripting_forms.md

 * Reset buttons are created using either the `<input>` or the `<button>` element with a type attribute of `"reset"`.
 When a form is reset by the user clicking a reset button, the `reset` event fires. `reset()` fires the reset event the same as if a reset button were clicked.
 * HTML5 introduces an `autofocus` attribute for form fields that causes supporting browsers to automatically set the focus to that element without the use of JavaScript
 * For `<input>` and `<textarea>` elements, the `change` event fires when the field loses focus and the value has changed since the time the control got focus.
 For `<select>` elements, however, the change event fires whenever the user changes the selected option; the control need not lose focus for change to fire.
+* By default, the `<input>` element displays a text box, even when the `type` attribute is omitted (the default value is `"text"`).
+The `size` attribute can then be used to specify how wide the textbox should be in terms of visible characters.
+The `maxlength` attribute specifies the maximum number of characters allowed in the text box
+*